UncleSocks/Meeps/README.md

 ![image](https://github.com/UncleSocks/meeps-security-cybersecurity-awareness-and-training-game/assets/79778613/8762a4d7-10e2-48c0-86f3-4bbc45fdcddc)

 A pop-up window will be displayed when an incoming call must be answered within the specified SLA.
-Failure to answer within SLA will deny you the opportunity for a possible score.
+Failure to answer within the SLA will deny you the opportunity for a possible score.

 ![image](https://github.com/UncleSocks/meeps-security-cybersecurity-awareness-and-training-game/assets/79778613/831045de-8828-40f7-b06c-862076ae6ca0)

-After answering the call, MEEPS SECURITY will display the current caller information, specifically their name, organization, email, and contact number, together with their cyber security concern (ticket).
+After answering the call, MEEPS SECURITY will display the current caller's information, specifically their name, organization, email, and contact number, together with their cyber security concern (ticket).
 MEEPS SECURITY provides the players with a list of threats, a brief description of the threat, its indicators, and countermeasures.
 The player must analyze the ticket, select the appropriate threat (from the list), and submit it to the caller.
 The player will be granted a score when the correct threat is submitted.
 In addition, the players must be able to submit the appropriate threat within the allotted SLA for a score to be granted.

 **Note:** More threats and scenarios will be added over time.

 ![image](https://github.com/UncleSocks/meeps-security-cybersecurity-awareness-and-training-game/assets/79778613/c651298a-4344-4456-81e1-2ac5e8048382)

 After your shift, your performance will be evaluated.
 The players must have submitted at least 80% correct threats to pass the assessment.
-The shift report also provides the total number of tickets handled, any missed calls and missed tickets.
+The shift report also provides the total number of tickets handled, any missed calls, and missed tickets.

 ![image](https://github.com/UncleSocks/meeps-security-cybersecurity-awareness-and-training-game/assets/79778613/66c959f0-5629-427d-a11c-6ed31a68a9ff)